Homemade Pizza School

 The world is never black and white; instead, it’s always shades of gray, and you don’t have to be completely on one side or the other.
 For us, we have found a compromise that makes for an amazing pizza.
 We generally like to put our toppings on top of the cheese because we like to see the combination of pepperoni, peppers, mushrooms, and onions.

 We have said it before and will say it again: pizza is art, and we want to see what we are eating.
 So how do we keep the vegetables from drying out?
-We either cut them in bigger chunks which lets them withhold the heat and not turn black, or we precook the vegetables to remove the moisture.
+We either parmcut them in bigger chunks which lets them withhold the heat and not turn black, or we precook the vegetables to remove the moisture.

-We also like to add a light sprinkle of Parmesano Reggiano or Grana Padano to the top of the pizza before tossing it in the oven.
+We also like to add a light sprinkle of Parmigiano Reggiano or Grana Padano to the top of the pizza before tossing it in the oven.
 This keeps the toppings in place and protects them from falling off during the cooking process and transferring in and out of the oven.

 It took some trial and error to figure out the best order to add our favorite toppings, and we believe we have cracked the code to the perfect pizza.
 But again, it comes down to personal preference, so it’s a good idea to experiment a little to figure out the best order for your favorite pizza toppings.